macformula/racecar/docs/docs/tutorials/site-dev.md

 When you are satisfied with your changes, commit and make a pull request.

 A Github action will automatically re-build the website when the PR is merged into `main`.
-The build artifacts are pushed to the `ghpages` branch of the repository from which the website is hosted.
+The build artefacts are pushed to the `ghpages` branch of the repository from which the website is hosted.
 The website will update within a few minutes.

 !!! info ""